futurice/android-best-practices/README.md

 Java architectures for Android applications can be roughly approximated in [Model-View-Controller](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 In Android, [Fragment and Activity are actually controller classes](http://www.informit.com/articles/article.aspx?p=2126865).
 On the other hand, they are explicity part of the user interface, hence are also views.

 For this reason, it is hard to classify fragments (or activities) as strictly controllers or views.
 It's better to let them stay in their own `fragments` package.
-Activities can stay on the top-level package as long as you follow the advice of the previous section.
-If you are planning to have more than 2 or 3 activities, then make also an `activities` package.
+Activities can stay on `activities` package.

-Otherwise, the architecture can look like a typical MVC, with a `models` package containing POJOs to be populated through the JSON parser with API responses, and a `views` package containing your custom Views, notifications, action bar views, widgets, etc. Adapters are a gray matter, living between data and views.
-However, they typically need to export some View via `getView()`, so you can include the `adapters` subpackage inside `views`.
+Otherwise, the architecture can look like a typical MVC, with a `models` package containing POJOs to be populated through the JSON parser with API responses, and a `views` package containing your custom Views, notifications, action bar views, widgets, etc. Adapters are a gray matter, living between data and views include a `adapters` package.

 Some controller classes are application-wide and close to the Android system.
 These can live in a `managers` package.
 Miscellaneous data processing classes, such as "DateUtils", stay in the `utils` package.
 Classes that are responsible for interacting with the backend stay in the `network` package.

+All custom listeners need be in `listeners` package.
+All custom views stay inside a subpackage in `views` package.

 All in all, ordered from the closest-to-backend to the closest-to-the-user:

 ```
 com.futurice.project
+├─ activities
+├─ adapters
+├─ fragments
+├─ listeners
+├─ managers
+├─ models
 ├─ network
-├─ models
-├─ managers
 ├─ utils
-├─ fragments
 └─ views
-   ├─ adapters
    ├─ actionbar
    ├─ widgets
    └─ notifications